 This Apple Sponge Eve’s Pudding is a delicious Traditional British Apple Sponge Dessert.
 Often made with Bramley Apples.
 Dessert Apples will work just as well.
 With no need for additional sugar.

-You’ll find this recipe for Apple Sponge Eve’s Pudding, which is a Traditional British Apple Dessert, is a natural progression from making the Victoria Sponge cake.
-It uses the same basic ingredients and method when it comes to making the sponge.
+It uses the same basic recipe and method for this Victoria Sponge cake.
 But with the addition of a layer of stewed Apples, which is then topped with the buttery sponge.

 Although Eve’s Pudding is traditionally made with Bramley Apples, dessert Apples will work just as well, as you’re not introducing any additional sugar.
-If you choose a variety such as Bramley, which is a very sour variety, you may want to add just a small amount of sugar to taste.
+If you choose a variety such as Bramley, which is a very sour variety, you may want to add sugar to taste.
 Although you may find enough sweetness in the sponge and any custard or cream that you serve with it.